greenbone/gvmd/INSTALL.md

-  If relays are active, this can be used to make sure all sensor type scanners have a matching relay, i.e. OSP sensors have an OSP relay and GMP scanners have an GMP relay.
+  If relays are active, this can be used to make sure all sensor type scanners have a matching relay, i.e. OSP sensors have an OSP relay and GMP scanners have a GMP relay.
   GMP scanners are migrated to OSP sensors if an OSP relay is available.

 - `rebuild-report-cache`